mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-basics.md

     item_type: exercise
     start_time: '9:30'
     duration: 45
-  - title: Lunch
+  - title: Complex Components
-    description: Break for lunch
+    description: |-
+      In the real world, we build components up to form larger components, and often need to weave pieces of complex UI together.
+We'll look at two concepts in particular:
+      * The `{{component}}` helper
+      * The `{{yield}}` helper, and the concept of exposing component internals to the outside world
-    item_type: break
+    item_type: lecture
-    start_time: '12:15'
+    start_time: '10:15'
-    duration: 45
+    duration: 30
-  - title: 'Exercise: Customizing the Component Boundary'
+  - title: 'Exercise: Complex Components'
-    description: "We'll practice our new knowledge of component boundary customization by:\n* Adding some classes to a few `{{link-to}}` components in our app\n* Building a basic textarea component, with CSS for basic validation styling\n* Adding a DOM attribute to the textarea component, with any validation error messages\n* Displaying and styling the validation error(s) with CSS \n"
+    description: |-
+      We'll use our knowledge of **yield** to make two new components:
+      * One that generates a list of items based on an array
+      * One that exposes important values to its **block**
     item_type: exercise
-    start_time: '11:45'
+    start_time: '10:45'
     duration: 30
   - title: Customizing the Component Boundary
     description: |-